 The threat detection system (involving many cortical, as well as subcortical parts of the brain), which processes emotionally threatening stimuli, outside of conscious awareness, has a primary objective of the survival of your life, not the quality of it.
 On the other hand, it is the conscious awareness of a limited or impeded quality of life that ultimately drives clients towards seeking treatment for procrastination.
 Generally speaking, I have found that people, including Doctors, do not often view procrastination as an anxiety disorder, yet, ironically, I have never had a client, seeking help for procrastination, who was not experiencing a moderate to extreme anxiety issue?

 This research is interesting in that it confirms the involvement of the amygdala and the dorsal anterior cingulate gyrus (Brodmann area 32).
 The dorsal region of the anterior cingulate gyrus is associated with rational thought processes, most notably active during the Stroop task.
-I guess the rationale, here, is that the dorsal anterior cingulate area is attempting to provide a logical, or perhaps, illogical, basis of the perceived danger/threat imposed by the world's need for you to do something, as opposed to your mind's perceived benefit in avoiding it?
+I guess the rationale, here, is that the dorsal anterior cingulate area is attempting to provide a logical, or perhaps, the illogical, basis of the perceived danger/threat imposed by the world's need for you to do something, as opposed to your mind's perceived benefit in avoiding it?

 Hypnotherapy has an excellent record of helping people, with all manner of emotional, psychological and mental issues, to find peace and inner calm.
 It is the unique way in which hypnosis allows the inner workings of the subconscious to rewrite the neural code that elicits such unwanted, and, illogical responses and helps restore more correct and functional ways of living a good and productive life!
 Hypnotherapy; C'est la Vie!